nikhilsingh92/hostingraja.in-Enable-port26-in-postfix/README.md

 After run this command, rest of the operation part will be taken care by script

 If client want to know what is happen when  he is running shell script he can check all detail in /var/log/smtp_log

+Most of the complex functions are transformed to simple front end interface at HostingRaja.
+To know more about the plans and features offered kindly navigate to HostingRaja.in